emmett-shark/SongOrganizer/README.md

 ## Features
 - Filter by default/custom, played/unplayed, S-ranked/non-S-ranked tracks
-- Save your sort and filter configuration to `<TromboneChampDir>/BepInEx/config/SongOrganizer.cfg`
+- Save your sort, filter, last song index to `<TromboneChampDir>/BepInEx/config/SongOrganizer.cfg`
 - Search by first letter: typing a character (A-Z, 0-9) in track select will hop to the next track whose short name starts with that character
 - Delete highscores individually and by song